FraTesta/experimental_ws/README.md

 ```
 $ catkin_make
 ```
 in order to build the workspace.
+Or clone just a specific package using its path.

 The repository contains also a _.gitignore_ file.
 ## Contacts